matthewmain/kiss_the_sky/builds/v1.1/README.md

 - [ ] change season background gradients so seasons are more distinct and changes are more dramatic
 - [ ] fix cross-browser issues (safari color value floats, etc.)
 - [ ] fix large-plant elimination issue when curser is too far from a point (there may be a built-in canvas way to detect hover over a shape...?
 Otherwise need to calibrate elimination radius based on largest plant width)
+- [ ] add media queries to update size of game win announcement text, or possibly use javascript to update based on canvas width

 <br>